colab-coop/bylaws/ARTICLE-1.markdown

 (d) "The Member Body" means all the Members currently active with CoLab Cooperative Incorporated.

-(e) The "Membership Circle" is a committee of CoLab members that is tasked with membership-related policies and procedures and tracking membership statuses.

 ### Section 1.2 Future Membership

 (a) Benefits